AI Layout Optimization Plants

 - Integration with existing systems can pose significant technical challenges and delays.

-- Data quality issues may arise, requiring a focus on data governance and management.
+- Data quality issues may arise, necessitating a focus on data governance and management.

 - Ensuring compliance with industry regulations adds complexity to the implementation process.

-- To overcome these challenges, clear communication and training are essential throughout the organization.
+- Clear communication and training are essential to overcoming these challenges throughout the organization.

 - Organizations should consider implementation when they are ready for digital transformation initiatives.